suburbanpuma/eprsynth-proto/README.md

 EpR Synthesizer is a high-fidelity concatenative singing voice synthesis engine featuring a modern, dark-themed piano roll editor.
 It combines an Envelope-based Pitch-synchronous Resynthesis (EpR) core with Spectral Peak Processing (SPP) for phase-accurate harmonic rendering, and integrates the OpenUtau G2P standard for automatic lyric-to-phoneme conversion.

+Full disclosure: this project was coded using Qwen3.7-Plus.

 ## Academic Foundations & Technical Overview

 The engine is built upon established techniques in audio signal processing and neural sequence modeling: